 - Whole Foods 365 (292 Ashland Place): Millennial-focused supermarket featuring low prices, and digital beer experience.
 Payment options include Scan & Go.

-Go visit.
-The “Stores of the Future” are already in New York.
+The amazing retail experience “Stores of the Future” are already in New York.